 This is the most common question I get when it comes to how to use oxygen absorbers.
 And honestly, it is very hard to know exactly how large or how many oxygen absorbers you need.
 It will vary depending on the container size, how much open space you leave at the top of a container, as well as the density of the food you are packaging.

 While you don’t want to waste money using too many oxygen absorbers, it is better to use too many (or one that is a little too large) than too little.
 A little extra won’t hurt your food.
-But if you use too few or use one that is too small, there will still be oxygen packaged with your food.
-You may not kill all pest eggs and/or bacteria and you may lose more flavor and vitamins.
+But, if you use too few or one that is too small, there will still be oxygen packaged with your food.
+So, you may not kill all pest eggs and/or bacteria, and you may lose more flavor and vitamins.